Student Contests

 Rules

-- All work must be original and should not have been previously published (online postings should be removed prior to submission).
+- Entries should not have been previously published (online postings should be removed prior to submission).

 - Poems must be 32 lines or less.

-- At this time entries should be in English or accompanied by an English translation.
+- At this time, entries should be in English or accompanied by an English translation.

 - Please retain a copy of all work submitted as we are not able to return anything.